Objective

 The 30 Amsterdam-based patients (28 completing all evaluations) participating in a multicenter, randomized, placebo-controlled, double-blind trial of a chimeric Anti-CD4 AntiBody in the treatment of active Relapsing/Remitting and Secondary/Progressive Multiple Sclerosis.

-Patients in both treatment arms were included, because for these patients Anti-CD4 treatment in this study did not affect TNF-alpha and IFN-gamma production and did not reduce signs of disease activity on Magnetic Resonance Imaging.
+Patients in both treatment arms were included, because for these patients Anti-CD4 treatment in this study did not affect TNF- and IFN- production and did not reduce signs of disease activity on Magnetic Resonance Imaging.

 Main Outcome Measure

-Distribution of classes of TNF-alpha and IFN-gamma production (expressed as z scores) in patients with or without clinical or Magnetic Resonance Imaging signs of disease activity.
+Distribution of classes of TNF- and IFN- production (expressed as z scores) in patients with or without clinical or Magnetic Resonance Imaging signs of disease activity.

 Results

-One month preceding exacerbations of Multiple Sclerosis, there was a shift toward higher z scores of TNF-alpha production (P<.05), but not of IFN-gamma production.
+One month preceding exacerbations of Multiple Sclerosis, there was a shift toward higher z scores of TNF- production (P<.05), but not of IFN- production.

-There was no statistically significant relationship between IFN-gamma and TNF-alpha production and Magnetic Resonance Imaging markers of Multiple Sclerosis activity.
+There was no statistically significant relationship between IFN- and TNF- production and Magnetic Resonance Imaging markers of Multiple Sclerosis activity.

 Conclusion

-The production of TNF-alpha, and not of IFN-gamma, is significantly higher in patients with Multiple Sclerosis before exacerbations than in patients with stable disease.
+The production of TNF-, and not of IFN-, is significantly higher in patients with Multiple Sclerosis before exacerbations than in patients with stable disease.

-Although present, this relationship is too weak to use TNF-alpha production as a surrogate marker of disease activity in Multiple Sclerosis.
+Although present, this relationship is too weak to use TNF- production as a surrogate marker of disease activity in Multiple Sclerosis.